-Our first visit of the tour will be the Estonian Jewish Museum.
+Our first visit of the Tallinn Jewish history tour is the Estonian Jewish Museum.

 The Estonian Jewish Museum opened in December 2008.
 The exhibition tells the story of Estonian Jewry and is packed with text, photographs, and artifacts.
 The unique exposition in the Museum sheds light on the somewhat unknown part of the Jewish history in Estonia.
 You can see well archived and visually accessible materials.
 The local staff is amiable and genuinely passionate about what they do!
 It is a lovely little place and an absolute must-see for everyone interested in history and Jewish diasporas.